Podcast outreach hasn't stopped working.

 Why email is still the backbone of podcast outreach

-Despite deliverability changes from Google and Yahoo, email is still the primary channel for serious podcast outreach.
+Despite deliverability changes from Google and Yahoo, email remains the primary channel for serious podcast outreach.

 Why?